 Here, too, personal contacts and travel are eliminated, and processes are streamlined.

 3 | Meeting to review the 3D design

 Only those who have a complete view of the plant can design it for maximum efficiency right from the start.

-That is why TRAPO AG develops 3D models during the planning phase to design the plant according to the customer's requirements.
+That is why TRAPO develops 3D models during the planning phase to design the plant according to the customer's requirements.